-1. Is the projected workload increase selfgenerated, i.e., are activity levels controllable by

-- the agency or do they truly reflect increased demand by the public or other beneficiaries? - 2.
+- 1. Is the projected increase in workload selfgenerated, i.e., are activity levels controllable by the agency or do they truly reflect increased demand by the public or other beneficiaries? - 2.
 Is the proposed volume consistent with workload patterns of recent years and adequately justified? - 3.
 Are the levels of staff, support costs, and facilities accurately related to workload/staffing ratios, economies of scale, and/or seasonal peaks/valleys?
 The existing capacity to absorb increased workload should be considered first. - 4.
-What is the impact if the increase is not approved?
+What is the impact if increased funding is not approved?